Having a small space at home can feel restrictive, but not if you decorate it right.

 One of our favourite tricks to help create the appearance of more space is with the help of mirrors.
 Mirrors do a fantastic job at opening up the visual space of a room, and that’s exactly what interior designer — Dan Marty did to help expand his small patio space where he usually entertains his friends and family in his apartment in L.A.

 Want more design tips to transform your living space?
-Then you’ll love our Timeless Living: How To Design A Classy IKEA- Inspired Home ebook where we outline helpful and easy to follow tips to help you with just that.
+You’ll love our FREE Timeless Living: How To Design A Classy IKEA-Inspired Home ebook: